Calixa Lavallée: Early life and education

-Lavallée was born Calixte Paquet dit Lavallée, the son of Jean Baptiste Paquet and Charlotte Valentine.
+Lavallée was born Calixte Paquet dit Lavallée, the son of Jean Baptiste Augustin Paquet dit Lavallée and Charlotte Valentine.
 He was born near Verchères, a village near present-day Montreal in the Province of Canada (now the Canadian province of Quebec).
 He was a descendant of Isaac Pasquier, from Poitou, France, who arrived in Nouvelle-France in 1665 as a soldier in the Carignan-Salières regiment.
-Lavallée's father Augustin Lavallée, worked as a blacksmith, logger, bandmaster, self-taught luthier and bandleader, and also worked for the pipe organ builder Joseph Casavant.
+Lavallée's father worked as a blacksmith, logger, bandmaster, self-taught luthier and bandleader, and also worked for the pipe organ builder Joseph Casavant.
 Calixa Lavallée's mother was Charlotte-Caroline Valentine, descendant of James Valentine, a soldier from Montrose, Scotland who married a Quebecer by the name of Louise Leclerc and then settled down in Verchères, Québec.

-Lavallée began his musical education with his father (Eli Grande), who taught him organ by age 11.
+Lavallée began his musical education with his father, who taught him organ by age 11.
 Lavallée also studied in Montréal with Paul Letondal and Charles Wugk Sabatier.

 Career

 Lavallée gave his first performance at Montreal's Theatre Royal (on Côté Street) on 28 February 1859 and later that year he was hired by Charles Duprez to play violin, cornet, and piano in a travelling minstrel troupe.
 With this company, the New Orleans Minstrels, Lavallée travelled through much of the United States in the years leading up to the outbreak of the Civil War.

-On September 17th, 1861, Lavallée enlisted in the 4th Rhode Island Infantry Regiment in Providence, as a private and a musician in the regimental band.
-He served with the 4th in the American Civil War until he was mustered out on October 3rd, 1862.
+On September 17, 1861, Lavallée enlisted in the 4th Rhode Island Infantry Regiment in Providence, as a private and a musician in the regimental band.
+He served with the 4th in the American Civil War until he was mustered out on October 3, 1862.
 He then rejoined Duprez's company and continued to tour until the fall of 1863, when he returned to Montreal.

 Between December 1863 and the early months of 1866 Lavallée organized concerts, composed and taught.
 In 1866, he was hired once again by Duprez and left for the US, where he would remain until 1872.
 In December 1867, he married an American woman, Josephine Gentilly, while in Lowell, Massachusetts.

 After two years in Paris, Lavallée returned to Montreal in July 1875, where he continued to perform and compose.
 Between 1875 and 1880, he lived in Montreal and Quebec City, where he worked as a pianist, organist and music teacher, and also conducted orchestral and operatic productions in concert halls, including the Montréal Academy of Music in Montréal, Quebec City and in many U.S. cities.
 Among his pupils was composer Alexis Contant.

 To celebrate St. Jean-Baptiste Day in 1880, the Lieutenant Governor of Québec, Théodore Robitaille, commissioned Lavallée to compose "O Canada" to a patriotic poem by Adolphe-Basile Routhier.
 After some financial difficulties in Canada, Lavallée again moved to the United States.
 In his later life he promoted the idea of union between Canada and the U.S.